ninapatafi/youdress/README.md

 ### APIs

-- Need to locate fashion retail API to populate site with products and check that filter system is viable -Alternatively use ChatGPT + Mocky to get exact qualities I want from each fashion item (i.e. category/type/color/price/sizes)
+- Need to locate fashion retail API to populate site with products and check that filter system is viable
+- Alternatively use ChatGPT + Mocky to get exact qualities I want from each fashion item (i.e. category/type/color/price/sizes)
-  -This will be a temporary measure, before building my own server
+- This will be a temporary measure, before building my own server

 ### Sitemap